ksuthar937/autonomize-ai-github-frontend/README.md

-# GitHub User Repository Viewer (Fronend) using React + Vite
+# GitHub User Repository Viewer (Frontend) React + Vite

-Enter a GitHub username below and click "Search" to explore their repositories and followers.
+Enter a GitHub username and click "Search" to explore their repositories and followers.

 #### Instructions:
 - Input the GitHub username.